-(c) Establish and maintain a 24-hour statewide toll-free telephone report line operating at all times and capable of receiving reports of alleged abuse, neglect, mistreatment and financial exploitation.
+(c) The Department shall establish and maintain a 24-hour statewide toll-free telephone report line operating at all times and capable of receiving reports of alleged abuse, neglect, mistreatment, and financial exploitation.

 (1) Receive and maintain reports in a computerized central data base.

 (2) Acknowledge all complaints, when authorized by the person making the report.
-The acknowledgement shall identify other relevant remedial agencies, including the protection and advocacy agency, Office of the Long-Term Care Ombudsman, and victim rights resource organizations.
-If the Division does not have jurisdiction over the complaint, its staff shall so advise the person making the complaint and shall promptly refer the complainant to the appropriate agency.
+The acknowledgement shall identify other relevant remedial agencies, including the protection and advocacy agency, Office of the Long-Term Care Ombudsperson, and victim rights resource organizations.

-(3) Forward complaints to the appropriate Division staff who shall determine, through the use of standard operating procedures developed by the Division, whether an investigation should be initiated to respond to the complaint.
-The protocols for making this determination shall be developed by the Division and shall give priority to ensuring the well-being and safety of residents and patients.
+(3) Forward complaints to the appropriate Department staff who shall determine, through the use of standard operating procedures developed by the Department, whether an investigation should be initiated to respond to the complaint.
+The protocols for making this determination shall be developed by the Department and shall give priority to ensuring the well-being and safety of residents and patients.

-(4) Begin the investigation within 24 hours of receipt of any report or complaint that alleges the following:
+(4) Begin the investigation within 24 hours of receipt of any report or complaint that alleges any of the following:

 a.
-A resident's or patient's health or safety is in imminent danger; or
+A resident's or patient's health or safety is in imminent danger.

 b.
-A resident or patient has died due to alleged abuse, neglect or mistreatment; or
+A resident or patient has died due to alleged abuse, neglect, or mistreatment.

 c.
-A resident or patient has been hospitalized or received medical treatment due to alleged abuse, neglect or mistreatment; or
+A resident or patient has been hospitalized or received medical treatment due to alleged abuse, neglect, or mistreatment.

 d.
-If the report or complaint alleges the existence of circumstances that could result in abuse, neglect or mistreatment and that could place a resident's or patient's health or safety in imminent danger; or
+If the report or complaint alleges the existence of circumstances that could result in abuse, neglect, or mistreatment and that could place a resident's or patient's health or safety in imminent danger.

 e.
 A resident or patient has been the victim of financial exploitation or risk thereof and exigent circumstances warrant an immediate response.